 The Ceramic House offers unique accommodation and a rare chance to experience staying in a living artwork.
 We welcome visitors from all around the world for short stays and visits, ranging from one night to several months.
 Whether you are in need of accommodation for a short holiday, a work trip or a longer stay for work or study, this is a haven and you will be very comfortable in our peaceful, special home.

 We have four rooms available for rent, two en suite and two with a shared bathroom.
-Each room sleeps two (all have double or king size beds) and the loft has up to two fold down beds for children.
+Each room sleeps two (all have double or king size beds).

 All the bathrooms are part of The Ceramic House permanent installations.

 The Loft room is self-contained and occupies the entire top floor of the house.
 The Deco room and the Blues room are on the first floor.
-Due to the pandemic, we are offering the Deco room with a private bathroom and if guests need two rooms they can book the Blues room as well.
 It is a spacious house so there is no need to worry about distancing.
 The Gallery room is completely self-contained in a separate building from the house with its own street entrance so no interaction with anyone else is assured.
 We have very high standards of hygiene and can assure you of a very safe, comfortable place to stay.

 The whole house is furnished with retro/vintage/antiques along with many pieces Kay has collected on her travels.
 Additionally, the permanent collection of ceramics is in evidence everywhere.